openwallet-foundation/didcomm-mediator-credo/README.md

 - Pick up messages implicitly using WebSockets, using the [Pickup V1 Protocol](https://github.com/hyperledger/aries-rfcs/tree/main/features/0212-pickup), and the [Pickup V2 Protocol](https://github.com/hyperledger/aries-rfcs/tree/main/features/0685-pickup-v2).
 - Configured to persist queued messages for recipient in a postgres.
 - Use the pre-built docker image for easy deployment of your mediator.

-> **Warning**
-> The repository is marked as the Animo **Development** Mediator because we have primarily used this repository for the publicly hosted Animo Development Mediator.
-There's nothing preventing it to be used in a production scenario, but it might needs some tweaks to make it production ready.
-We welcome contributions that work towards this effort, and we will try to make this repository more production ready in the future.

 ## Getting Started